-A drill sergeant is a symbol of excellence in initial entry training, is an expert in all warrior tasks and battle drills, lives the Army Values, exemplifies the Warrior Ethos, and most importantly is the epitome of the Army as a Profession.
+A drill sergeant is a symbol of excellence in initial entry training, an expert in all warrior tasks and battle drills, lives the Army values, exemplifies the warrior ethos, and most importantly- is the epitome of the Army as a profession.

 As a drill sergeant you are responsible for coaching, counseling, and mentoring of hundreds, if not thousands, of Soldiers as you transform them from a civilian to a combat-ready Soldier.

 A typical day as a drill sergeant starts before dawn and you are with your Soldiers until it is time for lights out.
-As A drill sergeant you are all that your Soldiers know of the Army and they emulate everything you do.
-Although being a drill sergeant is one of the most demanding and difficult jobs in our Army, it is also one of the most rewarding.
-Just as you will always remember your drill sergeant so will your Soldiers.
+As a drill sergeant, you are all that your Soldiers know of the Army and they emulate everything you do.
+Being a drill sergeant is one of the most demanding and difficult job in our Army, it is also one of the most rewarding.
+Just as you will always remember your drill sergeant, so will your Soldiers.
 It is up to you to provide a positive and rewarding experience as these young Soldiers begin their journey in the Army.
 What you do for them will impact them for the rest of their lives!

 The Making of a Drill Sergeant

 One of the highest honors for a noncommissioned officer is a spot in Drill Sergeant School.
-Only the most qualified NCOs are chosen to attend Drill Sergeant School, where they are trained to fulfill a role of utmost importance, the role of a drill sergeant.
-After all, drill sergeants teach new recruits every aspect of Basic Combat Training, which means they have the great responsibility of shaping civilians into the best Soldiers in the world.
+Only the most qualified NCOs are chosen to attend Drill Sergeant School, where they are trained to fulfill a role of utmost importance.
+Drill sergeants teach new recruits every aspect of Basic Combat Training, which means they have the great responsibility of shaping civilians into the best Soldiers in the world.

 Earning the drill sergeant's hat is not easy.
-When NCOs are tapped to attend Drill Sergeant School, they know they'll have to be able to teach new recruits the proper way to do absolutely everything in the Army, from making a bed, to wearing a uniform, to firing a rifle.
+When NCOs are selected to attend Drill Sergeant School, they know they'll have to be able to teach new recruits the proper way to do absolutely everything in the Army, from making a bed, to wearing a uniform, to firing a rifle.
 They will have to become the best, because U.S. Army recruits deserve to learn from the best.
 In the end, drill sergeants are instantly recognizable.
-Not only because of their unique hat, but also because of the way they speak with authority and carry themselves with utmost pride.
+Not only because of their unique hat, but also because of the way they speak with authority, overall command presence, and carry themselves with utmost pride.

 You can volunteer or be selected for Drill Sergeant School, only the most qualified from this group are chosen.

-For more information on Drill Sergeant School please contact your chain of command.
+For more information on the Drill Sergeant School, please contact your chain of command.
 Also check out AR 615-200 and TRADOC Regulation 350-16 to see if you make the grade!

 I am a Drill Sergeant